IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST TEXTUAL SYNTAX CONTENT MANAGEMENT

 Building Block

-Building Block is an autonomous, Entity Element that contributes to the makeup of other Building Blocks.
+Building Block is an autonomous Entity that contributes to the makeup of other Building Blocks.

 Building Blocks can be either reusable entities (packaged in Containers) or be local to the Aggregate Block that references them (see Block Lexical Scope and Hierarchical Member).